linux-integrity/ima-doc/ima-concepts.rst

 EVM Signature
 ~~~~~~~~~~~~~~~~~

+When EVM asymmetric signature enforcement has been enabled, the
-The verification key is loaded on the :ref:`dot-evm` keyring.
+verification key (X.509 certificate) must be available on the
+:ref:`dot-evm` keyring.

 The signature format is: